indygreg/PyOxidizer/docs/config_type_python_executable.rst

 ``PythonExecutable.make_python_source_module()``
 ------------------------------------------------

-This method creates a ``PythonSourceModule`` instance suitable for use with the executable being built.
+This method creates a :ref:`config_type_python_module_source` instance suitable for use with the executable being built.

 Arguments are as follows: